collboard/owbi/README.md

 # ♾️ Open whiteboard initiative

-OWBI is an initiative for standartizing the way how digital whiteboards exchange the data.
+OWBI is an initiative for standardizing the way how digital whiteboards exchange data.

 This is proposal of version 🍂 `1.0.0` created by [Pavol Hejný](https://pavolhejny.com), co-author of [online whiteboard Collboard](https://collboard.com).